 Set the operation mode of the access point.
 AP mode is a standalone access point, AP controller mode acts as the designated master of the AP array, and Managed AP mode acts as a slave AP within the AP array.
-Repeater mode acts as a wireless repeater.

 IV-7-2.
-System Settings
+Network Settings